Douglas Becker

 Douglas Becker, based in Brussels Belgium, is a choreographer, dance maker, performer, teacher and mentor, based in Brussels, at work for over four decades at the intersection of ballet & contemporary dance.

-His area of expertise & research engage with the teaching, making, and investigation of new forms and new ways of thinking about dance and dancing.
+His area of expertise & research engage with the teaching, making, sharing, and exploration of new forms and new ways of being in and thinking about artistic practices within dance

 In ballet he studied extensively with Maggie Black, Rudolph Nureyev, Erik Bruhn, Melissa Hayden, David Howard, Marjorie Mussman and Fleming Flindt, consequently embodying an expansive knowledge of ballet, composition, repertory & improvisation.

-His own choreographies have been featured on the stages of Belgium's Royal Flemish Theatre, Switzerland's Grand Théâtre de Genève, and the Choreographic Centers of Grenoble and Nancy in France, and he has been a visiting faculty member of P.A.R.T.S. school in Brussels (since 1997), Conservatoire National Supérieur Musique et Danse de Paris et Lyon, New York University Tisch School of the Arts, among many others.
+His choreography has been featured on the stages of Belgium's Royal Flemish Theatre, Switzerland's Grand Théâtre de Genève, and the Choreographic Centers of Grenoble and Nancy in France, and he has been a visiting faculty member of P.A.R.T.S. school in Brussels (since 1997), Conservatoire National Supérieur Musique et Danse of Paris and Lyon, New York University Tisch School of the Arts, and Bennington College MFA among many others.

-Since 2010, Douglas Becker is adjunct professor at The University of the Arts Philadelphia where his responsibilities include teaching, staging, mentoring and advising both at the Bachelor of Fine Arts level and in the schools Master of Fine Arts in Dance program.
-He is also notably curator & coordinator of the school of dance's European Abroad winter program on an annual basis.
+Between 2010 and 2024 Douglas Becker was adjunct professor at The University of the Arts Philadelphia where his responsibilities included teaching, staging, mentoring and advising both at the Bachelor of Fine Arts level and in the schools Master of Fine Arts in Dance program.
+He was notably curator & coordinator of the school of dance's European Abroad winter program.

 Photograph: Nathan Ishar